 The Trustee Board may by a resolution of at least two thirds of the Trustees suspend any serving Council or Committee member if in the Trustees’ opinion the continuation of the relevant individual in office is likely to damage the Society’s reputation.
 Such a suspension shall continue in force until the resignation of the officer or the next Annual General Meeting, whereupon the Members of the Society may resolve to lift the suspension or to dismiss the officer and elect a replacement in accordance with bye-law 12.4.

-The Council or the PPC may establish an investigatory panel into any allegation of improper conduct by a Member of the Society.
+The Council or the PPDC may establish an investigatory panel into any allegation of improper conduct by a Member of the Society.
 Such a panel will be chaired by a member of the Presidential Team.
 If it would not be appropriate for a member of the Presidential Team to chair the panel, the Trustee Board may nominate another Trustee to undertake this role.

 An investigatory panel shall have the power to regulate its own practice and procedure except that it will produce a final written report which recommends that the subject(s) of the investigation are: